 The tractive system battery box and tractive system circuit design incorporates a single connector that acts as both a high voltage disconnect and a maintenance disconnect.
 Two Anderson Power Products SBX350 disconnects are used for the maintenance disconnect/high voltage disconnect connectors.
 One end of the connector pair is secured to side wall of the battery box while the other is attached to a rod that protrudes outside the battery box and is terminated in a T-style handle.
-A positive locking feature is provided by a pin that goes through the T-style disconnect handle and a short length of tube that extends outside battery box.
-The removal is tool-less.
-Additionally, the connectors utilize last mate/first break auxiliary contacts that activate the shutdown circuit and close the battery isolation relays.
+This T-style handle has both positive and negative locking mechanisms.